 When researching opportunities, make sure to look for positions that:

 If you haven’t already done so, take the time to perform a full audit of your online presence.
-Data shows that 93% of managers look at a candidate’s social media before finalizing a hire.
-Over 55% said they decided against the hire after seeing the candidate's profiles.
+It’s common for managers to look at a candidate’s social media presence before finalizing a hire.
+Many decide against the hire after seeing the candidate's profiles.
 Too many people don’t realize the things they say on social media are holding them back.

 Consider deleting social media profiles you no longer use.
 If you’re active on social media, go back through your feeds and delete any posts that might be problematic.
-Anything related to politics or religion should generally go.
+Be mindful of anything related to politics or religion.
 Unless you're applying at a religious or political organization, such posts will likely hinder you.
-Large companies hire people from all walks of life, and they want everyone to get along.

-You’ll also want to delete any posts where you complained about your boss or coworkers.
+You’ll also want to delete any posts where you commented about your employer, boss, or coworkers.
 A manager will not want to hire someone who thinks it’s appropriate to complain about the company in public.

 Some people are naturals when it comes to networking.
 If you’re not a “people person,” you may have to put more energy into it.
 There’s good reason to do so.
-Statistics show managers fill up to 85% of jobs through networking.
+A majority of jobs are filled through networking.
 If you can make an impression on another employee, they may recommend you for a position.

 If you’ve already spent time working in your chosen field, you have a list of former coworkers and bosses that you can connect with.
 Don’t be afraid to reach out and ask for help.
 Not only could someone in your network help you get a job, but they could also recommend job opportunities you didn’t know about.

 If you’re feeling discouraged, take a short break to work on yourself and your resume.
-Hiring managers don’t respond well to desperation.
-Using the free time you have now to shift your attitude, grow your confidence, and improve the way you present yourself will work wonders.
+Using the time you have now to shift your focus, grow your confidence, and improve the way you present yourself will work wonders.

 Above all else, be conscientious about maintaining a positive attitude.
 It takes an average of 43 days to get a job, which means it could take even longer.
-You may need to pace yourself.
-Although this chapter in your life might be stressful, maintaining your strategic focus and staying hopeful will help put it all behind you.
+Maintaining your strategic focus and staying hopeful will help you be successful.